aeonSolutions/AeonLabs-PCB-Modules-2.4Ghz-Receiver-to-UART/README.md

-# AeonLabs PCB Shields 2.4Ghz Receiver to UART
+# AeonLabs PCB Modules:  2.4Ghz Receiver to UART
 This is a pcb design module for a 2.4Ghz receiver to UART.
 Suitable as a add-on design for any other KiCad project.